Japan : Safety by CityJapan - safety as a country

 OVERALL RISK : LOW

-Hiroshima is considered one of the safest cities in the region.
+Sendai is considered one of the safest cities in the region.
 The crime rate is low here.
-You should beware of the outskirts of the city and watch your belongings, especially during the holidays.
+You should use common sense and watch your belongings.

 TRANSPORT & TAXIS RISK : LOW

 Public transport is well developed and safe.
 Keep an eye on your wallets on buses to avoid pickpocketing.
 Use only licensed taxi services.

 PICKPOCKETS RISK : MEDIUM

 Like any significant city in Sendai, pickpockets do happen.
 Especially on public transport during rush hour.
 Keep track of your belongings, and do not leave bags and wallets unattended on the tables in the cafe.

 NATURAL DISASTERS RISK : MEDIUM

 The city is prone to the possibility of earthquakes, but they do not happen often.
 Study the seismic activity in the region prior to your trip here.